LaDonna Harris: Indian 101

 Program Length: 63 minutes

-Educational Resources: Educational Guide
+Educational Resources: Educational Guide; PBS LearningMedia

 Production Staff: Director: Julianna Brannum (Comanche), Producer/Editor: Sam Wainwright Douglas, Editor: Karen Skloss